Aleksandra Goryachkina: 2019–present: World Championship challenger

 Before the World Championship match, Goryachkina played the first two legs of the 2019–21 FIDE Women's Grand Prix.
 She finished in joint second in the first leg at Skolkovo in September behind only Koneru Humpy.
 In the next leg at Monaco in December, she finished in joint first with Koneru and Alexandra Kosteniuk, squandering a chance at clear first with a last-round loss to Koneru.
 Following the World Championship match, she again finished in joint first in the third leg at Lausanne in March, this time with Nana Dzagnidze, who won on the tiebreak criteria.
 With two joint first-place finishes and a joint second, Goryachkina ultimately won the overall Grand Prix with over more 100 points than Koneru, who missed the last of her three legs amidst the COVID-19 pandemic.
 Goryachkina did not play another rated match until October due to the pandemic, keeping a rating of 2582, her career best at the time.
 She resumed competition at the Russian Championship Higher League, where she matched her 2018 result with a score of 5½/9 and a performance rating of 2656 to take over the No. 2 spot in the women's rankings for the first time.
 Goryachkina finished the year by winning her third Russian Women's Championship Superfinal, defeating Polina Shuvalova in an armageddon tiebreak game with white after they finished joint first with 8/11.

 In June/ July 2021, Goryachkina scored 6.5/9 in the Open Russian Championship Higher League.
-With this result, she qualified for the 74th Russian Championship Superfinal.
+With this result, she qualified for the 74th Russian Championship Superfinal and hit a personal highest rating of 2611, the fourth highest ever achieved by a female player.

+Goryachkina then participated in the 2023 Women's Candidates Tournament, having qualified as loser of the previous world Championship match.
+She won her first round against Kosteniuk but fell in semifinals to Tan Zhongyi.
+Goryachkina then qualified for the next candidates tournament after finishing second in the FIDE Women's Grand Prix 2022–23, winning the New Delhi event and finishing second in Astana.
+In August 2023, Goryachkina won the Women's Chess World Cup finals over Nurgyul Salimova.
+At the 2024 Candidates, Goryachkina was tied for the lead with 5 points after 8 rounds, but scored only 2 points in her remaining 6 games to finish 5th with an even score.